DSCmatter/CodeNexus-API/README.md

 ### Usage:

-Since this API is deployed on a serverless platform and on rapidapi, it is recommended for all users to check rapidapi website of this api look for code snippets for node.js.
+- Since this API is deployed on a serverless platform and RapidAPI, it is recommended that all users check the RapidAPI website for this API to find Node.js code snippets.
+- This API cannot handle a high load as it is running on a free server, so it is mainly intended for personal projects and not for any other uses.

 #### Endpoints